Brain Tumor Research

 Working with man’s Best friend

-In a unique, multi-disciplinary partnership between the Ohlfest Brain Tumor Lab and the University of Minnesota’s Veterinary Medical Center, researchers are taking advantage of the similarities between human and canine brain tumors in an effort to discover new therapies.
+In a unique, multi-disciplinary partnership between the Brain Tumor Program and the University of Minnesota’s Veterinary Medical Center, researchers are taking advantage of the similarities between human and canine brain tumors in an effort to discover new therapies.
 Started in 2005, the program first focused on the safety and efficacy of adenoviral and nonviral gene transfer into a dog’s brain.
 Subsequent work has included immunogene therapy.
 Funding from the Children’s Cancer Research Fund enables the continuation of this unique program and may lead to human clinical trials in the near future.

 Children’s Cancer Research Fund: A committed partner

 At Children’s Cancer Research Fund, we support the passionate work of the University of Minnesota researchers who are seeking to prevent, treat, and cure brain tumors in children.
 We also have an endowed a chair for brain tumor research.
-“This program wouldn’t have happened without Children’s Cancer Research Fund,” said John Ohlfest, referring to the Ohlfest Brain Tumor Lab that he heads.
-“Unless we have resources to get proof of principle, the research is never going to go anywhere.”

 The University of Minnesota Brain Tumor Program has no shortage of goals.
 In the next five years, its leaders hope to recruit additional faculty and scientists, establish a pediatric neuro-oncology fellowship program, initiate the first brain tumor vaccine trial, develop a bone marrow transplant trial for patients whose brain tumor has relapsed and establish a Brain Tumor Comprehensive Care Clinic.